slowernews/hamster-system/README.md

 ===
 ####Non-actionable items (Notes):

 - non-actionable items are called **notes**.
-To simplify and optimize your workflow, notes are managed in one major Evernote notebook (and not inside local project folders).
+All notes are managed in one major Evernote notebook.

-- (sub)projects should have a note to compile info as: a list of future tasks (*briefing*), a list of past tasks (*changelog*) or specific *references*.
+- projects (and subprojects) should have a note to compile info as: a list of tasks (*briefing*), a list of completed tasks (*changelog*) and specific *references*.
 Therefore name your notes using [project folders notation](#project-folders):

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit

 		Suggestion: use notes to keep your collection of bookmarks.
-It will allow easy access and share:
 		Example: #research@frontend

 ===